justisr/AutoEconomyREADME/README.md

 | {shiftleftclick} | The shift left click action settings |
 > \* available for use in the inventory title

 Some GUI configurations may offer additional placeholders, either for the inventory titles, or slots.
 These will be documented in their respective files.
+If you use a numerical placeholder as the variable of a "custom amount" placeholder, omit the brackets.
+For example: `{buyprice:size}`

 It's advised that you not directly or indirectly reference a click action within itself, to avoid unexpected duplication.
 To make a click execute a command action with the player as the sender, use `p/`